CyndiMorris/AnalyticsProjects/WeRateDogs/aboutwrd.md

 # Introduction

-Real-world data rarely comes clean.
-Here, the main goal is to wrangle WeRateDogs Twitter data to create interesting and trustworthy analyses and visualizations.
-Using Python and its libraries, I have gathered data from a variety of sources and in a variety of formats, assessed its quality and tidiness, and then cleaned it under the data wrangling process.
+The main goal here is to wrangle WeRateDogs Twitter data, aiming to create interesting and trustworthy analyses and visualizations.
+Using Python and its libraries, data is gathered from various sources and formats, assessed for quality and tidiness, and then cleaned as part of the data wrangling process.

-Here, with documenting my wrangling efforts, I have also showcased them through analyses and visualizations using Python (and its libraries).

-The dataset that I have wrangled (and analyzed and visualized) is the tweet archive of Twitter user @dog_rates, also known as WeRateDogs.
+Documentation of wrangling efforts includes showcasing analyses and visualizations using Python and its libraries.
+The dataset in focus is the tweet archive of Twitter user @dog_rates, also known as WeRateDogs.
+WeRateDogs rates people's dogs with humorous comments, typically with ratings having a denominator of
-WeRateDogs is a Twitter account that rates people's dogs with a humorous comment about the dog.
-These ratings almost always have a denominator of 10.
-The numerators, though?
-Almost always greater than 10.
-11/10, 12/10, 13/10, etc. Why?
-Because "they're good dogs Brent."
-WeRateDogs has over 4 million followers and has received international media coverage.
+10 but numerators often exceeding 10.
+This practice is based on the belief that "they're good dogs, Brent."
+WeRateDogs boasts over 4 million followers and has garnered international media coverage.

 ## Project Details